 Exercise is a key to fitness

-- Don’t skip breakfast – a key for a second or third time mum.
+- A key for a second or third time mum.
 Set a model for your other children by creating a healthy lifestyle.
 Women who return to work after the baby’s birth know too well that they can’t afford to be skipping breakfast because of the morning rush.
 Working women need to get up earlier to ensure breakfast before leaving for work.
-Greek yogurt on oats is a wholesome, rich-in-protein choice which will sustain you during the morning.
+Greek yoghurt on oats is a wholesome, rich-in-protein choice that will sustain you during the morning.
 If you eat packaged foods during the day, be sure to read the labels and avoid those that provide little or no information.

-- fight inflammation – remember that stress to the body causes the immune systems to respond through internal inflammation.
+- Remember that stress to the body causes the immune systems to respond through internal inflammation.
 You need to fight this inflammation by consuming anti-inflammatory foods of which turmeric is one.
 Steer clear of processed sugar as this increases inflammation and also raises blood sugar.

-- when you’ve got a crying baby, you shouldn’t think about losing weight until about 8 weeks after your baby’s birth.
-You need to recover from childbirth and to also build up a good milk supply for your newborn.
+- When you’ve got a crying baby you shouldn’t think about losing weight until about 8 weeks after your baby’s birth.
+You need to recover from childbirth and also build up a good milk supply for your newborn.
 If you’re breastfeeding, drink plenty of water, rest, eat fibrous foods and avoid drinking too much alcohol.
-At about 30 kilo joules per gram, alcohol is fattening, but worse, after a drink or two, you’ve dulled your appetite for healthy food, but you’ve already put on a meal’s worth of kilo joules.
+At about 30 kilojoules per gram, alcohol is fattening, but worse, after a drink or two, you’ve dulled your appetite for healthy food, but you’ve already put on a meal’s worth of kilojoules.